Help to stop smoking

 Opening windows and doors or smoking in another room in the house doesn't protect people.
 Smoke can linger in the air for 2 to 3 hours after you've finished a cigarette, even with a window open.
 Even if you limit smoking to one room, the smoke will spread to the rest of the house where people will inhale it.

-Passive smoking is especially harmful for children as they have less well-developed airways, lungs and immune systems.
+Second-hand smoke is especially harmful for children as they have less well-developed airways, lungs and immune systems.
 Children who live in a household where at least 1 person smokes are more likely to develop:

 • asthma